-The Library at the American University in Dubai provides books, magazines/journals and electronic resources to enrich the university's educational program.
-AUD's Library has a large English language collection of over 240,000 volumes, both print and e-books.
-The Library provides an extensive collection of around 66 online resources offering access to over 30,000 full-text journals, magazines, international newspapers and e-resources.
-The Library also provides more than 300 print journals, magazines and newspapers.
-The collection is particularly strong in resources for disciplines in which AUD grants degrees.
+The Library at the American University in Dubai provides books, academic journals and electronic resources to enrich the university's educational program.
+The AUD's Library's English language collection is approximately 240,000 volumes, both print and e-books.
+The Library provides access to around 34 online databases offering over 30,000 full-text journals, magazines, international newspapers and e-resources.
+The Library also provides more than 250 print journals, magazines and newspapers.
+The collection is tailored to benefit disciplines in which AUD grants degrees.